michaelarutyunov/Earning-Calls-pdf-to-json-transformation/README.md

 - Code requires anthropic API to be saved in .env file in the same folder

 **Next steps**:
-- Conversation structuring (e.g. by dialogue where question-answers are grouped by analyst)
+- Structuring (e.g. by dialogue where question-answers are grouped by analyst)
 - Isolate multiple questions asked within the same analyst's utterance and align with specific parts of the bank response
 - Optimal chunking strategies, e.g. for RAG implementation, topic modelling etc.